XWangLabTHU/cfDNApipe/README.md

 *<font color=red>Note:</font> Be aware about the feature number in your annotation file.
 From the above Rscript, 57820 genes remained.
 Users should filter the features such as protein coding genes.
 Linux system limits file number in a folder, therefore, shrink the rows in annotation file is necessary.*

 From the above code, users can get a tsv file named "transcriptAnno-v19.tsv" which saves the genome region downstream 10000bp from gene TSS.
 Users can get customized regions like TF binding regions.
 For a better illustration, we added one region in the end of "transcriptAnno-v19.tsv".
-This region is from alpha-satellite region in chr12 which shows a strongly positioned nucleosomes signal reported by the [previous work](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue).
+This region is from alpha-satellite region in chr12 which shows a strongly positioned nucleosomes signal reported by [Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue).

 ```
 alpha_satellite	chr12   34443000	34446000	+
 ```

 Second, compute WPS for these regions.
-Low coverage sample shows weak WPS signal, therefore, we use only one sample IC17 (Hepatocellular Carcinoma, 42.08X coverage) from [previous work](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) for better illustration.
+Low coverage sample shows weak WPS signal, therefore, we use one sample IC17 (Hepatocellular Carcinoma, 42.08X coverage) from [Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) for better illustration.
 Users can perform the following analysis by using the pre-set pipeline results or aligned bam files from customized script.

 ```Python
 from cfDNApipe import *